maxwellito/vivus/readme.md

 *The animation always draw elements in the same order as they are defined in the SVG tag.*

+There is few conditions about your SVG:

+- Every element mustn't be filled, but have a stroke (of your choice, go crazy).
+Because the animation is based on it
+- Do not have any hidden path elements in your SVG, Vivus consider them all eligible to be animated.
+So think to remove them before playing with it, or the animation might look tricky with blank and gaps.

 The code is quite inspired from other repo.
 The drawer is inspired from the excellent [Codrops](http://tympanus.net/codrops/) about the post [SVG Drawing Animation](http://tympanus.net/codrops/2013/12/30/svg-drawing-animation/) (if you don't know this website, get ready for mind-blowing).
 Then for the pathformer, there's a lot of works from [SVGPathConverter](https://github.com/Waest/SVGPathConverter) by [Waest](https://github.com/Waest).

 ## Usage